loic-ehrhardt/mpishell/README.md

 # mpishell

-A small program that allows debugging MPI applications.
+A small program for interactive sessions with MPI applications.